Trails and Neighborhood Parks Plan Update

 I see that there is a proposed trail connector from Eastland Hills to the Hominy Creek trail, which would be very welcome since it is unsafe to bike from Eastland Hills to any part of the trail due to high speed traffic and no shoulders.
 What is the funding status of that connector?
 Pre-COVID we had been aware of an Eastland Hills Estates homeowner who was willing to allow the City an easement to build a trail connector.
 Have you contacted the Eastland Hills Estates HOA to see if that individual might still be willing?
 That would be a much shorter and less expensive connector than one running from Wolf Trail/Kirk Hill Rd. to the Hominy creek trail as appears to be proposed.

-tgull asked almost 2 years agoThere is no funding for this trail at this time.
+tgull asked about 2 years agoThere is no funding for this trail at this time.
 When funding is available we will have public input meetings and do detailed planning that will include options for the trail location.
 I hope this helps.
 Thank you for your input.

 Mike Snyder